timoxley/npm-tutor/chapters/npm-workshop-prune/exercises/satisfied-deps/Readme.md

   └── negotiator@0.4.7
 ```

+## Task

+From the `./prune` directory:

+Change the "dependencies" of `./prune/package.json` such that with a
+fresh `npm install`, the version of `mime-types` used by `accepts` is
+**LOWER** than what was be installed prior to changing the package.json.

+i.e. Alter the parent package so the child package receives a different
+module configuration.

+Remove `node_modules` and run `npm install` to test your theory.

+Run `verify` to proceed (node_modules will be wiped).

 ## Conditions

-* Only edit the package.json in the `prune` directory.
+* Only edit the package.json in the `./prune` directory.

 ## Hints

 * This is a one-line change.
-* You may need to look at accept's dependency's semver.